songoku20/MdcLib-SDK/README.md

 [![License](https://img.shields.io/cocoapods/l/MdcLib-Skyprepare.svg?style=flat)](http://cocoapods.org/pods/MdcLib-Skyprepare)
 [![Platform](https://img.shields.io/cocoapods/p/MdcLib-Skyprepare.svg?style=flat)](http://cocoapods.org/pods/MdcLib-Skyprepare)

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+MdcLib-Skyprepare was build with xcode 9. if you using xcode < 9, you need import Fileprovide.framework into your project or update xcode 9.

 ## Installation